 Pharmacies who are commissioned to provide this service will need to ensure that the appropriate payment is claimed and the activity monitoring information submitted using the relevant claim form see (Appendix A) for the current year 2020-2021.
 Claim forms received without the activity monitoring data will be returned to the pharmacy for completion.
-Reimbursement will only be made if the signed signature sheet (Appendix B) has been submitted to NHS England & Improvement and the activity form (Appendix A) submitted.
+Reimbursement will only be made if the signed signature sheet (Appendix B) has been submitted to NHS England & Improvement and the activity form (Appendix A) submitted

 In the event that a contractor is unable to cover an agreed rota duty it is the responsibility of the contractor to ensure that the duty is covered by another pharmacy in the locality and NHS England & Improvement notified of the change in advance.